Our Horses are Eager to Make Your Acquaintance

 - Complete an adoption application with a deposit toward the adoption fee.
 These applications are reviewed by our board of directors on a first come, first serve basis.
 An interview with our director will determine the release date for the adoption of the horse.

-- Before the date of adoption, PFF will contact the references provided and schedule a visit to the facility where you intend to stable your horse.
+- Before the date of adoption, PFF will contact your references provided in the adoption application and schedule a visit to the facility where you intend to stable your horse.

 - If the above conditions are suitable, we will provide you with our adoption agreement.
 The remainder of the adoption fee will be due on the day this is signed.
 If you do not have your own trailer, PFF will be happy to transport your new horse to your stable at fair pricing for gas and trailering services.